keboola/connection-docs/storage/tables/data-types/index.md

 date values stored in a MySQL database might not be accepted by a Snowflake database and vice-versa).

 ## Base Types
-Source data types are mapped to a destination using a **Base Type**.
+Source data types are mapped to a destination using a **base type**.
 The current base types are [`STRING`](#string), [`INTEGER`](#integer), [`NUMERIC`](#numeric), [`FLOAT`](#float), [`BOOLEAN`](#boolean), [`DATE`](#date), and [`TIMESTAMP`](#timestamp).
-This means that, for example, a MySQL extractor may store the value `BIGINT` as a type of column; that type maps to the `INTEGER` general type.
-When the Snowflake writer consumes this value, it will read the general type `INTEGER` and choose a corresponding type for Snowflake, which happens to be also `INTEGER`.
+This means that, for example, a MySQL extractor may store the value `BIGINT` as a type of column; that type maps to the `INTEGER` base type.
+When the Snowflake writer consumes this value, it will read the base type `INTEGER` and choose a corresponding type for Snowflake, which happens to be also `INTEGER`.
 This ensures high interoperability between the components.
 Please take a look at the [conversion table below](#data-type-conversions).

 View the extracted data types in the [storage table](/storage/tables/) detail: